 In This Series:

-Successful couples are savvy.
-They read books, attend seminars, browse Web articles and observe other successful couples.
+Spouses in a successful marriage are savvy.
+They read books, attend seminars, browse Web articles and observe other successful marriages.
 However, successful couples will tell you that they also learn by experience — trial and error.

 Here are 10 principles of success I have learned from working with and observing hundreds of couples: